A Message from Beth Kontos

 Indoor Masking Recommendations: This past Friday, the Center for Disease Control and Prevention (CDC) released new guidelines for indoor masking.
 According to the new recommendations, Massachusetts is considered low or moderate risk and people could be indoors without a mask.
 However, each school committee still has the final rule on mandating masking in each school district.
 Of course, families and educators may still choose to wear a mask while in the classroom regardless of these decisions.
 The CDC also reiterates that vaccinations including a booster along with ventilation is still the safest way for us to be together indoors.
 Read the statement from AFT president Randi Weingarten HERE and a link to the CDC map showing risk levels by county is HERE.

-Boston Public Library protest: Our libraries have been under the mask rules of their local municipality.
+municipality.
 In Boston, the mask mandate has continued but anti-mask protesters have been present at the Boston Public Library specifically targeting the Children’s Room.
 This is especially disturbing as children under age 5 are not yet eligible for the vaccine and the vaccine rate from age 5 to 11 is still quite low in many of our communities.
 Protesting by putting our vulnerable children at risk is unacceptable.
 But our union siblings at the BPL held their own counter protest filling the library with love rather than hate.

+the charter school that had its sights on the students of New Bedford and Fall River.
+AFT MA members are part of the New Bedford Coalition to Save Our Public Schools.
+Through our joint efforts of protest and boycott of the bank supporting the charter school the application was not supported.
 The MIT study warns that flawed accountability systems like that used in Massachusetts can perpetuate inequity and segregation: “Rating schemes that reward family background rather than educational effectiveness are likely to direct households to low-minority rather than higher-quality schools, while penalizing schools that improve achievement for less-advantaged groups.”

 #AFTVoices Member Spotlight Series